What Makes a Driver "High-Risk" in Texas?

 - Available through specialty agencies like A-LA

 The non-standard market exists because everyone needs insurance — and Texas law requires it.
 When standard carriers say no, non-standard carriers step in.
 While premiums are higher, they provide a critical path to legal coverage for drivers who otherwise could not get insured.
+If your situation requires a filing, our SR-22 filing service is available same-day across DFW.

 How to Reduce Your High-Risk Status Over Time